kzy0525/Better-Shazam/README.md

 ### Tempo Robustness

-The 4 songs in `test_songs/` (Aespa - Whiplash, Katy Perry - California Gurls, Tchaikovsky - Piano Concerto No. 1, The Weeknd - Save Your Tears) were used to evaluate how well the model holds up when the same song plays at a different speed.
+The 4 songs in `test_songs/` were used to evaluate how well the model holds up when the same song plays at a different speed.
 Each song was run through the ML path at 5 tempo rates and compared against its own clean-speed embedding.

 Cosine similarity between a clean anchor clip and tempo-shifted versions: